yAOwzers/tp/docs/UserGuide.md

 #### 3.5.5.2.
 Finding by tag

+Instead of finding a keyword from the title of the notebooks, sections and pages, you can search for specific keywords in your tags that you had included as well!

-Finds all notebooks, sections and pages that has a specified tag.
+This feature finds all notebooks, sections and pages that has a specified tag.
 The search is case-sensitive.

 Format: `find /t[TAG]`